wgsl-tooling-wg/wesl-spec/README.md

 before being passed to WebGPU calls such as [`createShaderModule()`](https://developer.mozilla.org/en-US/docs/Web/API/GPUDevice/createShaderModule).

-Hopefully community WGSL enhancements will prove useful to help inform future versions of W3C standard WGSL.
+Hopefully community WGSL enhancements will help inform future versions of W3C standard WGSL.
-That would be welcome, but that is _not_ the goal.
+But designing changes to W3C standard WGSL is beyond the scope of this project.